just-the-docs/just-the-docs/docs/navigation-structure.md

 +-- ..
 ```

-On the parent pages, add 2 YAML front matter parameters:
+On the parent pages, add a YAML front matter parameter:
 -  `permalink:` set this to the site directory that contains the child pages

 #### Example